PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 then run the consecutive-Reshape, core, pass-efficiency, architecture, and TensorFlow-import-blocked suites sequentially.
 Commit and push only; do not create or update a pull request.

+## Consecutive-Reshape reconciliation implementation checkpoint

+The absolute-final `run_consecutive_reshape_cleanup()` remains in place with the same Session LayoutState and diagnostic ledger.
+Its result is now assigned, and the immediately following static-shape reconciliation runs only when the sum of its three exact mutation counters is positive.
+No reshape matching, rewriting, pruning, diagnostics, ordering, or neighboring pass changed.

+The strict architecture expectation is green.
+A synthetic lowerer fixture establishes the all-zero baseline and proves that each individual positive counter adds exactly one reconciliation.
+Sequential validation across the complete consecutive-Reshape, core, pass-efficiency, architecture, and TensorFlow-import-blocked suites is `337 passed in 25.69s`; the focused runner suite is `3 passed`.

+At resume, leave the absolute-final PReLU reconciliation unchanged until its zero-rewrite tensor-pruning side effect has explicit mutation accounting.
+The SE/FC/Gather cluster likewise needs an aggregate result contract before its reconciliation can be guarded.
+Inventory another bounded scan or allocation with a complete owner contract, characterize it first, then commit and push only.
+Do not create or update a pull request.